The pace of change quickens

 Not every residential utility customer has the ability to add solar to their roof.
 Community solar allows people to pool resources and use a portion of a nearby solar farm.
 Consumers are able to offset some of their power usage and receive credits toward their power bill.

-Currently, 41 states and D.C. have community solar programs representing just less than 5 gigawatts.
+Currently, 41 states and the District of Columbia have community solar programs representing just less than 5 gigawatts.
 That capacity is expected to nearly double within the next five years.

 Agrivoltaics